 The reissue kit included a pink motor as well, but this one is something of a mystery.
 It has not been sold separately and only has a 7-digit part number;.
-Looking at this motor it looks very similar to the Super Stock Type R (53476, released 2001), just painted pink.
-It is not adjustable, like the Super Stock name indicates, but also not easily re-buildable.
-Since there is no data available on the motor, and I have not opened my new one, we can only speculate if it has the same spec as the Super Stock Type R motor.
+The can is from the Super Stock giving no adjustability and limited service access.
+The rotor is the same as the 53122 Acto-Power pink motor.

 The third pink motor

-Looking at it and opening it up reveals that it actually is a pink Acto-Power Off Roader 2WD, just missing the decal with white text on the can.
-Still this is 9-10 years after the release of the original 53122 pink Acto.
-I guess we can say this is the first (known to me) reissued Tamiya motor
+Still this motor was released 9-10 years after the release of the original 53122 pink Acto.
+I guess we can say this is the first (known to me) reissued Tamiya motor :-)

 Restoring a Dyna Storm